-All Employees are obliged to sign the confidentiality clause in their employment contracts at commencement with INDEPENDENCE WORLD.
-A code of conduct is included in the signed Employment Agreement for Employees regarding confidentiality.
+All staff members are obliged to sign the confidentiality clause in their employment contracts at commencement with INDEPENDENCE WORLD.
+A code of conduct is included in the signed Employment Agreement for staff members regarding confidentiality.

 In the context of this policy the following definitions apply:

 Confidentiality: A principle which states that personal information about others should not be revealed to persons not authorised to receive such information.
 It is a Staff’s obligation to respect a client’s privacy and to keep secure the information that is shared so that service users feel confident to discuss their private situation.
 Confidentiality applies to verbal information, written information and information stored on computers.